 Look at a cell under a microscope and you are supposed to see the exact same thing (assuming you know what you’re looking at) as the next microscope user.
 BTW, I never could really “see” what my microbiology partner at ISU saw, but I did get excited when he said I was close!

 I found other ways to look at the topic of blending art and science:

 Baseball pitchers use the science of physics when throwing a curve ball, but actually throwing a good curve is an art form.

 Or perhaps medicine is an easier example.
 Medical practice is both an art and a science.
 The two can not be separated without destabilizing the system.
 Do you want physical treatment without discussing what your psychological needs are?

 A couple lives on the art of marriage AND the science of marriage.
 And a rehabber relies on the art and science of rehabilitation!
 There is a balance, although it certainly can tip often.

 The balance is found in creating the work of art marriage / or the work of art rehabilitation is supposed to be, digging your heels in and applying the science of either of these (marriage/rehabilitation) when times get rough.
 I’m not a marriage counselor, I’m a rehabilitation counselor!
 So applying a sense of balance to my own and others’ thoughts, words and actions sure makes sense to me!

 Appreciate the sound of blending art and science in your lives!

-Have a great week!
-Let me know how I could help with a case that may have conflicting opinions!
+Hope your week is a great week!
+Let me know how I could help you with a case that may have conflicting opinions!
 There’s always a way to blend the best and come to the truth.